suddenelfilio/unifi-dashboard/README.md

 ## 📝 License

-ISC License - see LICENSE file for details
+The Unlicense - see LICENSE file for details

 ## 🙏 Acknowledgments